Generic Name: aflibercept (a-FLIB-er-sept)

 Brand Name: Eylea

 Aflibercept is used for:

 Treating neovascular (wet) age-related macular degeneration (AMD) (an eye problem).
-It is also used for treating a type of eye problem known as macular edema, which is caused by a certain eye problem (central retinal vein occlusion).
+It is also used for treating certain types of an eye problem called macular edema.

 Aflibercept is a recombinant fusion protein.
 It works by decreasing the growth of certain cells in the eye.
 It also helps to keep blood vessels in the eye from leaking and decreases the formation of new blood vessels in the eye.
 This slows or stops wet AMD and macular edema.